Testing Conditional Independence via the Spectral Generalized Covariance Measure: Beyond Euclidean Data: Additional simulation results

-Table~\ref{tab:sgcm_multipliers} accords with the second-moment prediction.
+Table~\ref{tab:sgcm_multipliers} is broadly consistent with the proof-based sufficient-constant comparison in Section~\ref{sec:supp_multiplier_theory}.
 Under the null, Gaussian yields the smallest Type~I error across DGPs and \(n\), whereas Rademacher can exceed the nominal level in small samples; under alternatives, Rademacher attains the highest power.
 We therefore adopt \emph{Gaussian} multipliers to prioritize small-sample level control.